 Serotonin is considered a hormone and neurotransmitter and is associated with mood, sleep, sexual desire, memory and pain.
 The more serotonin you have, the less pain you have.
 This explains why stressed people go into depression easily.
 Stressed people also crave carbohydrates, which gives them a short-term release of serotonin.
 Most of the body’s serotonin (80-90%) is found in the Gastrointestinal tract.

-Chiropractic adjustments have a direct effect on the health of the brain.
 It’s not about putting a bone back in place.
 What happens is that when we adjust a subluxated spine, we stop the negative stress hormones from flooding the body.
 When we do not adjust a subluxation, the “Stress Response” continues.
-This results in high levels of Cortisol and Andrenalin which interfere with our entire hormonal system.
+This results in high levels of Cortisol and Adrenalin which interfere with our entire hormonal system.
 Our “happy” hormones, Serotonin, Dopamine and Oxytocin are not released.

 It’s not the years in your life, it’s the life in your years.